deeplanguageclass/deeplanguageclass.github.io/lab/fairseq-transliteration/index.md

 ## Evaluation

+For transliteration we can use either *exact match* or *character-level [BLEU](https://en.wikipedia.org/wiki/BLEU)*.
+There are no well-known benchmarks, but we can compare to Google and Yandex.

 ## Demo

 There is a demo online at [104.155.65.42:5007/translit](http://104.155.65.42:5007/translit) that serves a model with Flask.
 The model was trained for about an hour (three epochs) on a laptop.